-What this means from your wild homestead is that the bulk of the plant breakdown happens when there’s a lot of moisture, and before it gets too cold.
+What this means from your property is that the bulk of the plant breakdown happens when there’s a lot of moisture, and before it gets too cold.

 In other words, for temperate regions, autumn is prime time to harness the benefits of plant breakdown.

 Decomposers are good friends to have around.
-Here are several ways that you can work together on your wild homestead:
+Here are several ways that you can work together on your property:

 Prepare land for planting: Want to plant a new garden in spring?
 Autumn is the time to start.
 If you sheet-mulch a grassy area in the fall, by spring most of the grass will have broken down into a nutrient-rich soil ready to nurture your plants.

 Lots of people are wanting to get rid of their fall leaves, making this a very cheap and easy-to-access source of mulch.
-One way to find more fall leaves for your wild homestead is by using Craigslist or Nextdoor.com.
+One way to find more fall leaves for your property is by using Craigslist or Nextdoor.com.

 Use chop-and-drop mulching: Chop-and-drop mulching is a quick and easy way to recharge your soil.
 When you’re out pruning plants or putting your garden to bed, just let the spent parts of the plants fall to the ground.